NirantK/blog/content/writing/modelmonitoring.md

 - Find out samples which have high confidence and tag them first, this is a form of negative sample mining

-- In case of multi-class: Figure out samples which have low confidence, but the highest prediction is correct -- add these back to your new training+validation set first
+- For multi-class classification: Figure out samples which did not clear your threshold, and the prediction is correct.
+Add these back to your new training+validation set

-- Tag samples which are too close to the threshold (or close to the hyperplane separating the classes) - this will help you understand your model and dataset's (vaguely) _margin of separation_ better
+- Tag samples which are too close to the threshold.
+This will help you understand your model and dataset's _margin of separation_ better

 ## Training-Serving

-Let me share a secret with you Mayank: You can discover some of the most frequent issues with your model-in-production issues just by investigating **training-serving skews** or differences.
+The most common causes of trouble in production ML models is **training-serving skews** or differences.

 The differences can be on 3 levels:
 Data, Features, Predictions